When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing

-Our data analysis on existing dataset and collected dataset demonstrate that the statistical/data model mismatch phenomenon over space and time is quite common in practice.
-In another words, the signal strengths of both malicious and innocuous nodes can hardly follow the exact models/behaviors assumed in a defense strategy.
+Our data analysis on existing datasets and collected datasets demonstrate that the statistical/data model mismatch phenomenon over space and time is a real-world problem.
+In another words, it can be difficult for signal strengths of both malicious and innocuous nodes to follow exact models/behaviors assumed in a defense strategy.
 The existence of such phenomenon is also reasonable because of (i) environmental factors, such as weather and buildings, and (ii) network factors, such as co-channel interference and adjacent-channel leakages from other broadcasting activities.

-The model mismatch phenomenon will further lead to two consequences: (i) uncertainty of sensing results will occur among multiple nodes (even among innocuous nodes) simultaneously, and (ii) the parameters for the optimal decision to decide the channel status are very hard to find over time.
-Thus, an intelligent attacker can try to learn what decision models the fusion center uses, then take advantage of the learned model and generate malicious sensing data specifically targeting the decision model.
+The model mismatch phenomenon further leads to two consequences: (i) uncertainty of sensing results occurs among multiple nodes (even among innocuous nodes) simultaneously, and (ii) it will be challenging to find values of parameters for the optimal decision to decide the channel status over time.
+Thus, an intelligent attacker can try to learn decision models, then takes advantage of the learned model and generates malicious sensing data to mislead the fusion center.